 Robbins Timber in Bristol sell 5mm gaboon in their Robbins Elite range.
 There are other possible manufacturers of 5mm Gaboon for example Joulbert Plywood (France), Bruynzeel Multipanel (Dutch) & Corà Domenico & Figli - S.p.a.
 (Italian).
 It's just going to depend on what is locally available from your timber merchant, but please make sure it is marine ply to BS 1088.
-If you can't get 5mm, you can always plane down some 6mm ply, or may be able to make do with 4mm for some of the lightly stressed parts (like the bow shapes).
+If you can't get 5mm, you can use 4mm for some parts and 6mm for other parts as per the Wooden Boat Specification.